Primo Levi: 1946–1960

 At the end of June 1947, Levi suddenly left DUCO and teamed up with an old friend Alberto Salmoni to run a chemical consultancy from the top floor of Salmoni's parents' house.
-Many of Levi's experiences of this time found their way into his later writing.
-They made most of their money from making and supplying stannous chloride for mirror makers, delivering the unstable chemical by bicycle across the city.
-The attempts to make lipsticks from reptile excreta and a coloured enamel to coat teeth were turned into short stories.
+Many of Levi's experiences of that time found their way into his later writing.
+He and Salmoni made most of their money from making and supplying stannous chloride for mirror makers, delivering the unstable chemical by bicycle across the city.
+Attempts to make lipsticks from reptile excreta, and a coloured enamel to coat teeth, were turned into short stories.
 Accidents in their laboratory filled the Salmoni house with unpleasant smells and corrosive gases.

-In September 1947, Levi married Lucia and a month later, on 11 October, If This Is a Man was published with a print run of 2,000 copies.
+In September 1947, Levi married Lucia and, a month later, on 11 October, If This Is a Man was published, with a print run of 2,000 copies.
 In April 1948, with Lucia pregnant with their first child, Levi decided that the life of an independent chemist was too precarious.
-He agreed to work for Accatti in the family paint business which traded under the name SIVA.
+He agreed to work for Accatti in the family paint business, which traded under the name SIVA.
 In October 1948, his daughter Lisa was born.

-During this period, his friend Lorenzo Perrone's physical and psychological health declined.
-Lorenzo had been a civilian forced worker in Auschwitz, who for six months had given part of his ration and a piece of bread to Levi without asking for anything in return.
-The gesture saved Levi's life.
+During that period, his friend Lorenzo Perrone's physical and psychological health declined.
+Lorenzo had been a civilian forced worker in Auschwitz, who for six months had given part of his ration and a piece of bread to Levi without asking for anything in return, and the gesture saved Levi's life.
 In his memoir, Levi contrasted Lorenzo with everyone else in the camp, prisoners and guards alike, as someone who managed to preserve his humanity.
-After the war, Lorenzo could not cope with the memories of what he had seen, and descended into alcoholism.
-Levi made several trips to rescue his old friend from the streets, but in 1952 Lorenzo died.
+After the war, Lorenzo could not cope with the memories of what he had seen and descended into alcoholism.
+Levi made several trips to rescue his old friend from the streets but, in 1952, Lorenzo died.
 In gratitude for his kindness in Auschwitz, Levi named both of his children, Lisa Lorenza and Renzo, after him.

 In 1950, having demonstrated his chemical talents to Accatti, Levi was promoted to Technical Director at SIVA.
-As SIVA's principal chemist and trouble shooter, Levi travelled abroad.
+As SIVA's principal chemist and troubleshooter, Levi travelled abroad.
 He made several trips to Germany and carefully engineered his contacts with senior German businessmen and scientists.
-Wearing short-sleeved shirts, he made sure they saw his prison camp number tattooed on his arm.
+Wearing short-sleeved shirts, he made sure they saw the concentration camp number tattooed on his arm.

 He became involved in organisations pledged to remembering and recording the horror of the camps.
-In 1954 he visited Buchenwald to mark the ninth anniversary of the camp's liberation from the Nazis.
+In 1954, he visited Buchenwald to mark the ninth anniversary of the camp's liberation from the Nazis.
 Levi dutifully attended many such anniversary events over the years and recounted his own experiences.
 In July 1957, his son Renzo was born.

 Despite a positive review by Italo Calvino in L'Unità, only 1,500 copies of If This Is a Man were sold.
-In 1958 Einaudi, a major publisher, published it in a revised form and promoted it.
+In 1958, Einaudi, a major publisher, published it in a revised form and promoted it.